LinguaPhylo/linguaPhylo.github.io/tutorials/discrete-phylogeography.md

 compact interval on the selected parameter that contains 95% of the posterior probability.
 It can be thought of as a Bayesian analog to a confidence interval.

-In the implemented model, the rate matrix is symmetric, meaning that a relative migration rate between two locations solely represents a numerical value without implying any direction.
+In the implemented phylogeographic model, the rate matrix is symmetric, meaning that a relative migration rate between two locations solely represents a numerical value without implying any direction.
 Consequently, for 5 locations, there are only 10 relative migration rates,